MISabic/how-to-be-an-engineer/README.md

-These articles helped me to have a clear concept of the topics and I just wanted to share the resources with everyone since it is sometimes hard to find a proper guideline.
+The following articles helped me to have a clear concept of the topics and I just wanted to share the resources with everyone since it is sometimes hard to find a proper guideline.
 Disclaimer: I am by no means connected to the authors of the contents.

 # JavaScript